-coloration.
-Their body is and they can often be approximately 1 in. long vibrant red and pink unmistakable with their Rosy nudibranchs are by long distinctive projections called from which they smell are often covered from which they breath and rhinophores ocks in low pools. found in seagrass or on The branchial plumes papillae.
+approximately 1 in. long Rosy nudibranchs are coloration.
+Their body is vibrant red and pink unmistakable with their by long distinctive projections called from which they smell are often covered from which they breath and rhinophores rocks in low pools.
+The branchial plumes and they can often be found in seagrass or on papillae